 PC Case Compatibility

-When it comes to compatibility with the PC case, then the height is the primary factor that governs the compatibility of an Air cooler with a particular case.
-In mini-ITX and SFF cases, only low profile and low height CPU coolers are compatible.
-The CPU cooler height clearance offered by each PC case is different as mini-tower, and smaller mid-tower cases can fit CPU Air coolers that are up to 160mm tall (approx.).
-In contrast, bigger mid-tower and larger computer cases offer clearance more than 160mm on average.
-For bigger CPU coolers like dual tower CPU cooler, width also plays an important factor in deciding the compatibility with a PC case.
+When it comes to compatibility with the PC case, then height is the primary factor that governs the compatibility of an Air cooler with a particular case.
+In most of the mini-ITX and SFF cases, only low-profile and low-height CPU coolers are compatible.
+The CPU cooler height clearance offered by each PC case is different because mini-tower and smaller mid-tower cases can fit CPU Air coolers that are up to 160mm tall (approx.).
+In contrast, bigger mid-tower and larger computer cases offer clearance of more than 160mm on average.
+For bigger CPU coolers like dual tower CPU coolers, width also plays an important factor in deciding the compatibility with a PC case.

-When it comes to AIO cooler, then the compatibility of the AIO cooler with a case depends upon its radiator size, i.e., 120mm, 240mm, etc. Some PC cases can support only 120mm and 240mm AIOs, while bigger PC cases can support 280mm and 360mm AIOs.
+When it comes to the AIO cooler, then the compatibility of the AIO cooler with a case depends upon its radiator size, i.e., 120mm, 240mm, etc. Some PC cases can support only 120mm and 240mm AIOs, while bigger PC cases can support 280mm and 360mm AIOs.
 Most of the cheaper and budget computer cases only support 120mm AIOs or may not support AIOs at all.
-So, when its compatibility, then it is mainly dependent on the PC case but smaller or mainstream air coolers can fit in majority of PC cases.
+So, when it comes to compatibility, then it is mainly dependent on the PC case but smaller or mainstream air coolers can fit in the majority of PC cases.